novix-sa/Pyplan/docs/User Guide/Model.md

 ### Index
 The Pyplan index node is defined as a Pandas index to help operate with Xarray matrix.
-Xarray library makes usage of t
+Xarray library makes usage of to different atributes of an index: dims and coords
 ### Button
 ### Module
 ### Text